nilsrennebarth/debrep/design.rst

     Optional, default is the first writeable release defarchitectures
     A set of architectures.
 Optional, default is {all, amd64, i386}
-  indexcompressors
+  defcomponentrules
+    Default set of rules to automatically choose a component for a package.
+See **componentrules** below for an explanation. indexcompressors
     A set of compression methods to use for compressing the indices.
     Possible values none, gz, bz2, xz.
 Default { gz, xz }